 BY Vince Cooper

-The freeze caused football to come to a virtual standstill for three months and saw teams play three games in a week and many times two in two days as they attempted to play catch-up and the season eventually finished in mid-May.
+The freeze caused the 1962-63 football season to come to a virtual standstill for three months and saw teams play three games in a week )many times two in two days) as they attempted to catch-up with the season eventually finishing in mid-May.

 The campaign started like any other and as it came to the end of November Everton topped the 1st Division table two points clear of Spurs and Burnley with Leicester in fourth.
 At the foot of the standings Leyton Orient were bottom with Ipswich, so recently champions, just two points above them and Fulham third from bottom.
-Manchester United, despite the £115,000 capture of Denis Law from Torino in the summer, were fourth from bottom.
+Manchester United, despite the £115,000 capture of Denis Law from Torino in the summer, found themselves languishing in 19th.

 Newcastle manger Joe Harvey helps clear the St James’ Park pitch